filecoin-project/filecoin-docs/content/en/about/basics/how-filecoin-works/index.md

 ---
 title: "How Filecoin works"
 description: "An overview of how the Filecoin network operates - binding clients and storage providers through storage and retrieval deals."
-lead: "An overview of how the Filecoin network operates - binding clients and storage providers through storage and retrieval deals."
+lead: "This page gives a basic introduction to how the Filecoin network operates.
+While the Filecoin network is similar to other blockchain networks, there are some differences that developers looking to build on the network should be aware of."
 draft: false
 images: []
 type: docs